reduxjs/redux/docs/FAQ.md

 - [Reselect #47: Memoizing Hierarchical Selectors](https://github.com/reactjs/reselect/issues/47)

 <a id="react-props-dispatch"></a>
-### Why don’t I have `this.props.dispatch` available in my connected component?
+### Why don't I have `this.props.dispatch` available in my connected component?

 The `connect()` function takes two primary arguments, both optional.
 The first, `mapStateToProps`, is a function you provide to pull data from the store when it changes, and pass those values as props to your component.
-The second, `mapDispatchToProps`, is a function you provide to make use of the store’s `dispatch` function, usually by creating pre-bound versions of action creators that will automatically dispatch their actions as soon as they are called.
+The second, `mapDispatchToProps`, is a function you provide to make use of the store's `dispatch` function, usually by creating pre-bound versions of action creators that will automatically dispatch their actions as soon as they are called.

 If you do not provide your own `mapDispatchToProps` function when calling `connect()`, React Redux will provide a default version, which simply returns the `dispatch` function as a prop.
 That means that if you *do* provide your own function, `dispatch` is *not* automatically provided.
 If you still want it available as a prop, you need to explicitly return it yourself in your `mapDispatchToProps` implementation.